openssl/web/policies/trademark.md

     of OpenSSL, produced by the OpenSSL project, or endorsed by the OpenSSL project.

-2. Acknowledge OpenSSL Software Foundation\'s ownership of the OpenSSL trademark prominently.
-For example:\
+2. Acknowledge OpenSSL Software Foundation's ownership of the OpenSSL trademark prominently.
+For example:
-    \

     \[TRADEMARK\] is a ("registered," if applicable) trademark owned by the OpenSSL Software Foundation.

 3. Include a disclaimer of sponsorship, affiliation, or endorsement by OpenSSL on your website and on all related printed materials.
-For example:\
+For
-    \
+    example:

     X PROJECT is not affiliated with OpenSSL.
 OpenSSL is a registered trademark owned by OpenSSL Software Foundation.